 To start with, remove the headlight completely.
 This is either done by accessing the bulb from under the bonnet or by removing the glass cover on the outside of the vehicle.

 When you remove the headlight bulb make sure that you are very careful as the traditional bulbs are very easily damaged.
-It is best to wear a pair of protective gloves just in case the glass breaks, and you should be sure that the bulbs aren’t hot either so give your car time to cool down if you have just driven it.
+It is best to wear a pair of protective gloves just in case the glass breaks, and you should ensure the bulbs aren’t hot either, so give your car time to cool down if you have just driven it.

-Then you need to ensure that in addition to removing the bulb you also remove the connector.
+In addition to removing the bulb, you also need to remove the connector.
 This is the part that transmits the electrical supply from your car’s battery to the bulb itself.

 If you are putting the same bulb back into the car, be sure to put it somewhere safe and out of the way so that you don’t damage it before putting it back in place.
 However, this may be a good time to upgrade or replace your existing bulbs.